ngimb64/Pimp-My-Alpine/README.md

 			 `export PACKAGES="package1 package2 package3"`

-### extended-pimp.sh
+### extended-pimp

-Environment variables required for proper execution
+Environment variables required for proper execution:

 - ADMIN:  The name of the admin user to create
 - ADMIN_PASS:  The password of the admin user